mcorne/roman-de-renart/documentation/how-to-publish-a-new-episode.md

 3. Create the blog message
 --------------------------

-- decide of a title for the episode
+- enter a title for the episode
+- upload the image, choose the medium size
+- display the HTML, copy and paste the href URL and the src URL info in the notepad for later use
-- create an empty blog message with this title
+- publish the blog message

 Note that at this point, this message becomes the entry point of the blog, so the (current) publishing should ideally be done quickly.